 During the last 20 years, new technologies together with the Internet have changed the way content is created and consumed.
-The digital environment presents challenges and the law should ensure that the different legal mechanisms (rights, exceptions, enforcement… ) are fit for purpose in the digital world.
-Cable Europe responded in 2014 to the Commission’s public consultation on the review of the EU copyright rules and issued a joint statement together with ETNO, ECTA, EUROISPA, GSMA and CCIA on the same topic.
+The digital environment presents challenges and the law should ensure that the different legal mechanisms (rights, exceptions, enforcement…) are fit for purpose in the digital world.

-The Commission has now started its review of the EU copyright framework by adopting in September 2016 a number of documents, namely a communication on ‘Promoting a fair, efficient and competitive European copyright-based economy in the Digital Single Market’, a draft directive on ‘copyright in the Digital Single Market’, and a draft regulation on ‘the exercise of copyright and related rights applicable to certain online transmissions of broadcasting organisations and retransmissions’.
+As foreseen in the Digital Single Market Strategy, the Commission launched in 2016 the review of the EU copyright framework by adopting a number of documents, namely a communication on ‘Promoting a fair, efficient and competitive European copyright-based economy in the Digital Single Market’, a draft directive on ‘copyright in the Digital Single Market’, and a draft regulation on ‘the exercise of copyright and related rights applicable to certain online transmissions of broadcasting organisations and retransmissions’.

-The growing complexity and multi-territorial nature of much of the European cable business does not sit comfortably alongside today’s rules on collective management.
+The growing complexity of much of the European cable business does not sit comfortably alongside today’s EU rules on retransmission.
 The current rights clearance system put in place by the 1993 Satellite and Cable Directive (SATCAB) no longer corresponds to the needs of cable operators for meeting customers’ demand for innovative TV services.

-We call for the current licensing regime for cable retransmission to apply in a technological neutral manner in order to improve the overall availability of content anytime, anywhere, and on any device.
-We also call for the current licensing regime to apply to ancillary interactive services which are in close connection to the linear TV content such as Catch-Up TV and Re-Start TV.
+Cable Europe has been calling for the current licensing regime for cable retransmission to apply in a technological neutral manner in order to improve the overall availability of content anytime, anywhere, and on any device.
+We have also been calling for the current licensing regime to apply to ancillary interactive services which are in close connection to the linear TV content such as Catch-Up TV and Re-Start TV.

 IPR ENFORCEMENT DIRECTIVE